A non-Levi branching rule in terms of Littelmann paths: Introduction

+For this we use a bijection due to Berele and Sundaram, in spirit analogous to the Robinson-Schensted-Knuth correspondence, between so-called up-down sequences and pairs $(\Q, \li)$, where $\Q$ is a standard tableau of shape $\lambda$ and $\li$ is a Littlewood-Richardson Sundaram tableau.

+We associate to an element $\T\in \op{domres}(\lambda,\mu)$ an up-down sequence $\mu_{\T}$ which is then sent to $\li_{\T}$ in the pair $(Q_{\T}, \li_{\T})$ obtained via the bijection of Berele and Sundaram.
+We show that $\Q_{\T}$ has shape $\lambda$ and depends only on this shape, this implies the injectivity, and a case by case analysis shows that it is also surjective.

-This leads to the natural question of whether the conjecture is true for other path models for $\li(\lambda)$.
+Theorem \ref{mainbranchingthm} leads to the natural question of whether the conjecture is true for other path models for $\li(\lambda)$.
 In contrast to the Levi case there exist path models for which Theorem \ref{mainbranchingthm} is false.
-To shed some light on this fact we explain n Section \ref{otherpathmodels} how the restriction of paths can be interpreted as an orthogonal projection.
-We conjecture that there is a certain ``generic'' family of path models for which Theorem \ref{mainbranchingthm} holds.

-We further give a description of both, the set of paths in $\op{domres}(\lambda)$ with endpoint $\mu$, and the set of Littlewood-Richardson-Sundaram tableau of skew shape $\lambda/\mu$, as lattice points of a convex polytope.
-Both sets are in linear bijection to the Berenstein-Zelevinsky triangles in \cite{bztriangles} and the hives of Knutson-Tao \cite{knutsontao}.
-It would be very interesting to get an interpretation of the bijection in Theorem \ref{mainbranchingthm} in terms of the combinatorics of the aforementioned objects.
+Let $\lambda$ be a stable weight (see Definition \ref{stable}).
+In this case the set of Littlewood-Richardson Sundaram tableaux of skew shape $\lambda/ \mu$ coincides with the classical set of Littlewood-Richardson tableaux of this skew shape.
+In Sections \ref{pol1} and \ref{domresviainequalities} we give a bijection between both, the set of paths in $\op{domres}(\lambda)$ with endpoint $\mu$, and the set of Littlewood-Richardson-Sundaram tableau of skew shape $\lambda/\mu$, with lattice points of a convex polytope.

 We conclude the paper with several open problems.